Suryanshjamwal/Bellabeat-Marketing-strategy-analysis/README.md

 #### Data transformation and cleaning

-Using pandas and numpy, this process can be found here: [ipynb file]()
+Using pandas and numpy, this process can be found here: [ipynb file](DataClean.ipynb)

 Key Takeaways:
 * Average(Mean) Sedentry minutes is 991.2 minutes or 16.5 hours/day!
 That's almost close to 70% of a day.

 * Most users are lightly active users.

 * Average total steps per day is 7637.
-Recommended total steps is 10,000 according to CDC.
+Recommended total steps is 10,000 according to Centers for Disease Control and Prevention (CDC).

 * Average sleep hours is 7 Hours.

 ### <ins> Share Phase </ins>

-Using Tableau Public to visualise our datasets.
+Using Tableau to visualise our datasets.

 [Dashboard](https://public.tableau.com/views/CaseStudyBellabeat_16792758135870/Dashboard2?:language=en-US&:display_count=n&:origin=viz_share_link)